thegrunge36/adaptive-video-encoder-releases/README.md

 #### Cap the bitrate with VBV

-**`--vbv` — Automatic adaptive cap**: calibrates max bitrate to the effective post-crop resolution (~7 Mbps at 720p, ~12 Mbps at 1080p, ~17 Mbps at 1440p, ~28 Mbps at 4K, capped at 35 Mbps).
+**`--vbv` — Automatic adaptive cap**: calibrates max bitrate to the effective post-crop resolution (~7 Mbps at 720p, ~12 Mbps at 1080p, ~17 Mbps at 1440p, ~28 Mbps at 4K).
+Bounded between **2.5 Mbps and 35 Mbps** (floor to keep SD/360p watchable, cap to stay compatible with consumer players).
 Recommended if you want a reasonable cap without thinking:

 ```bash
 ./adaptive-encoder "film.mkv" --vbv